 Early History of the Fealdand family

-Another 285 words (20 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fealdand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fealdand research.
+Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fealdand History in all our PDF Extended History products and printed products wherever possible.

 Fealdand Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Fealdand include Fielden, Feilden, Fieldon, Feildon, Feelden, Feeldon, Pheldon, Phelden and many more.

 Early Notables of the Fealdand family (pre 1700)